Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Conclusions and Discussion

-{\em Luminosity Function} --- By adopting the viewing-angle-dependent model of radioactivity-powered BH--NS merger kilonova model presented in \citetalias{zhu2020}, we for the first time present a detailed calculation of BH--NS merger kilonova luminosity function with the consideration of different BH--NS system parameter distributions.
-The predicted kilonova absolute magnitude at $0.5\,{\rm days}$ after a BH--NS merger is mainly distributed in the range of $\sim-10$ to $\sim -15.5$, corresponding to the bolometric luminosity from $\sim3\times10^{39}\, {\rm erg}\,{\rm s}^{-1}$ to $\sim5\times10^{41}\,{\rm erg}\,{\rm s}^{-1}$.
-The simulated luminosity functions potentially contain the viewing angle distribution information of the anisotropic kilonova emission.
+{\em Luminosity Function} --- By adopting the viewing-angle-dependent model of radioactivity-powered BH--NS merger kilonova model presented in \citetalias{zhu2020}, we for the first time present a detailed calculation of BH--NS merger kilonova luminosity function with the consideration of different parameter distributions.
+The predicted kilonova absolute magnitude at $0.5\,{\rm days}$ after a BH--NS merger is mainly distributed in the range of $\sim-10$ to $\sim -15.5$, corresponding to the bolometric luminosity from $\sim3\times10^{39}\, {\rm erg}\,{\rm s}^{-1}$ to $\sim5\times10^{41}\,{\rm erg}\,{\rm s}^{-1}$. {The differences in luminosity of BH--NS kilonova between our model and other models \citep[e.g.,][]{kawaguchi2016,kawaguchi2020,barbieri2019,darbha2021} are within a factor of two, corresponding to uncertainties of $\sim1\,{\rm mag}$ for the luminosity function.} The simulated luminosity functions potentially contain the viewing angle distribution information of the anisotropic kilonova emission.
 Besides, the possible additional energy injection from the remnant BH, e.g., due to fall-back accretion \citep{rosswog2007,kyutoku2015} or the Blandford-Payne mechanism \citep{blandford1982,ma2018}, would make the kilonova luminosity function more complex.
-Compared with BH--NS mergers, BNS mergers could form more polar-dominated lanthanide-free neutrino-driven wind ejecta \citep[e.g.,][]{grossman2014,perego2014,kasen2015,martin2015} whose mass could be dependent on the survival times of remnant NSs \citep[e.g.,][]{kasen2015,fujibayashi2017,gill2019}, so that lightcurves of BNS merger kilonovae would be diversified and highly viewing-angle-dependent.
-Furthermore, the long lasting X-ray afterglows in sGRB events \citep{compertz2013,compertz2014,rowlinson2014,lv2015} indicated continuous energy ejection from a long-lived remnant magnetar after some BNS mergers.
-The spin-down of magnetars could also power X-ray tranisents \citep{zhang2013,sun2017,sun2019,xue2019,xiao2019}, give rise to a strong broadband afterglow-like emission upon interaction between the merger ejecta and the ambient medium \citep{gao2013b,liu2020} and heat the ejecta to enhance the brightness of the kilonovae \citep{yu2013}.
+Compared with BH--NS mergers, BNS mergers could form more polar-dominated lanthanide-free neutrino-driven wind ejecta \citep[e.g.,][]{grossman2014,perego2014,kasen2015,martin2015} whose mass could be dependent on the survival times of remnant NSs \citep[e.g.,][]{kasen2015,fujibayashi2017,gill2019}, so that lightcurves of BNS merger kilonovae would be diversified and highly viewing-angle-dependent. {Furthermore, the long lasting X-ray afterglows in sGRB events \citep{compertz2013,compertz2014,rowlinson2014,lv2015} possibly indicated continuous energy ejection from a long-lived remnant magnetar after some BNS mergers.} The spin-down of magnetars could also power X-ray tranisents \citep{zhang2013,sun2017,sun2019,xue2019,xiao2019}, give rise to a strong broadband afterglow-like emission upon interaction between the merger ejecta and the ambient medium \citep{gao2013b,liu2020} and heat the ejecta to enhance the brightness of the kilonovae \citep{yu2013,metzger2014a}.
 Such magnetar-powered kilonovae could be a few tens or hundreds times brighter than the radioactive-powered kilonovae.
 Therefore, it can be predicted that the kilonova luminosity function would be more complex for BNS mergers.
-Future extensive researches of diverse kilonovae from different GW events, constraints on the event rates of compact binary mergers, NS EoS, and NS mass distribution can lead to better constraints on the kilonova luminosity function.
-For future detected fast-evolving transients, one can make use of of their peak luminosity and inferred event rate to judge whether these events could be kilonovae.
+Future extensive researches of diverse kilonovae from different GW events, constraints on the event rates of compact binary mergers, NS EoS, and NS mass distribution can lead to better constraints on the kilonova luminosity function. {Moreover, it could help us to better understand the NS EoS and the spin distribution of BH component by building the luminosity function and jointly analysing with GW data in the future.} For future detected fast-evolving transients, one can make use of of their peak luminosity and inferred event rate to judge whether these events could be kilonovae.